nemac/climate-by-forest/README.md

 ## Deployment

 Deployment of this project is done via Github Actions.
 To deploy, make the necessary changes and push to the `production` branch which will trigger the github actions to sync S3 with the latest changes.

+This deployment process does not invalidate CloudFront cache's, so if changes are not showing right away you may need to invalidate them manually.